St Andrew's Church, Fulham: Murder of David Paget

 On 31 May 2001, the parishioners of St. Andrew's were shocked and saddened to hear that their vicar, the Reverend David Paget, had been stabbed to death in his own vicarage.
 He had failed to turn up to a Eucharist that morning and the church's treasurer entered the vicarage to discover his dead body lying there.
 He was described by one local as "a very happy guy who never had a problem with anyone" and "he would always be the sort of chap who would try and solve problems out".
 A parishioner remarked that "he was always free for anyone to talk to and I think this is why he got killed.
 He was vulnerable and he often had strange characters around.
 Nobody was bad in his eyes".

 On 16 June 2001, the prime suspect was found dead next to a tower block in east London.

-It was later revealed that the murder had been committed by a young man whom the vicar had taken to his home for counselling, who committed suicide afterwards.
+It was later revealed that the murder had been committed by David Watkins, a young man from Bethnal Green whom the vicar had taken to his home for counselling, who committed suicide afterwards aged 29.